run-nan/open-docs/docs/abilities/slot/global/trigger/index.md

 We strongly do not recommend that you use the same `action` for multiple modules or plugins at the same time, because of the reason described above, and you cannot delete specific data in a plugin, and modifying attributes of the data ​​will also be limited by the order of plugins (For the same attribute in the data, the former is overridden by the latter).

-<h3>When the plugin has not yet executed lifecycle.destroy and the user triggers the corresponding action again, the plugin module cannot be reactivated? </h3>

-Currently the Open Platform does not support multiple instances of the same module running at the same time.
-If the plugin module is not destroyed, when it is triggered (activated) again, the plugin module will not recreate a new instance and go through the `mount` process, but will go through the `update` process for the old instance (the data will be updated), you can combine [`useModuleInstanceInfo`](../../../../reference/packages/store/store.md#useModuleInstanceInfo) with the `invokeAgainCount` returned to determine whether to re-execute the `mount` logic (e.g. by setting this value to the component's `key`).

-We will be further optimizing this asynchronous destruction scenario in the future, so if not necessary, it is recommended that you first destroy the instance synchronously (i.e. execute the `lifecycle.destroy` method immediately after the `next` and `cancel` methods are executed).